top of page

 The Power of Collaboration and Innovation

-TACP–network was founded in 1991 to provide technical guidance to organizations around the world protecting endangered species and other wildlife.
-The network includes scientists, engineers, researchers, and conservationists with experience in countering poaching and trafficking of wildlife through application of sensors, communications, and computational technologies; and integrated robotics systems including unmanned aircraft and ground systems.
+Established in 1991, the TACP Network was originally formed to provide technical guidance to global organizations dedicated to protecting endangered species and wildlife.
+Comprising scientists, engineers, researchers, and conservationists with extensive experience, the network employs sensors, communications, computational technologies, and integrated robotic systems—including unmanned aircraft and ground systems—to combat poaching and wildlife trafficking.

 Start Small, Think Big, Act Now

 The horns are made from a material called keratin, which is about the same as human fingernails.
 In fact, simply eating your own nails would provide more keratin than a typical dose of rhino horn.
 Perhaps in a few generations, the demand for rhino horn will decrease, but unless the poaching ends, the rhinos will be gone in just a few years.
 Stopping the poachers has been a losing proposition.
-In Kruger National Park, which is 7,580 square miles (a little smaller than the state of New Jersey), poachers have been relatively free to operate, despite the constant presence of rangers on foot and in ground vehicles.
-Poachers are supported by a modern and well- funded intelligence network that includes human sources, signals intercepts, and aerial surveillance.
+In Kruger National Park, which is 7,580 square miles (a little smaller than the state of New Jersey), poachers have been relatively free to operate despite the constant presence of rangers on foot and in-ground vehicles.
+Poachers are supported by a modern and well-funded intelligence network that includes human sources, signal intercepts, and aerial surveillance.